mirceanton/mikrotik-terraform/README.md

 While this project aims to provide comprehensive automation for Mikrotik devices, there are some limitations:

 - Initial setup still requires manual configuration before Terraform can be applied
-- Complex configurations sometimes require a multi-step approach rather than a single apply
+- Complex configurations sometimes require a multi-step approach rather than a single `apply`
-- The risk of cutting yourself off of the internet may be low... but it's never zero ;)
+- The risk of cutting yourself off of the internet may be low... but it's never zero.
+Ask me how I know! 😉
+- Prepare to get close and intimate with `terraform state mv` if you plan to rename or move objects around.
+Very few things are stateless, so they can't be deleted and recreated generally.

 ## Sharing & Risks